 Call2Recycle® is Canada's leading organization for battery collection and recycling, fulfilling product stewardship obligations on behalf of over 400 members, including producers of single-use and rechargeable batteries.
-It is the provincially-approved consumer battery collection and recycling program for British Columbia, Saskatchewan, Manitoba, Quebec, and Prince Edward Island, and operates as a registered Producer Responsibility Organization (PRO) in Ontario according to the Ontario Batteries Regulation.
-Call2Recycle accepts household batteries (weighing up to 5 kg) for recycling and eTransport batteries used to power E-Bikes, E-Scooters, E-Skateboards, Hoverboards, and Electric Vehicles (EVs).
+Call2Recycle powers Recycle Your Batteries, Canada!, its household and e-bike battery collection and recycling program.
+The organization operates provincially-approved programs in British Columbia, Saskatchewan, Manitoba, Quebec, Prince Edward Island, and Nova Scotia (effective July 1, 2024).
+It also functions as a registered Producer Responsibility Organization (PRO) in Ontario, adhering to the Ontario Batteries Regulation.
+It offers collection and recycling services for household batteries (weighing up to 5 kg), as well as e-transport batteries used to power e-bikes, e-scooters, e-skateboards, hoverboards, and Electric Vehicles (EVs).